KlausPopp/Moddy/docs/detailed/coresim.rst

 All timers of a part must be explicitly created by a part.
 This is usually done in the constructor (*__init__* method) of the part owning the timer.
 There are two ways to create timers:
-Using the low level method newTimer():
+Using the low level method new_timer():

 .. code-block:: python

 	class Bob(simPart):
 	    def __init__(self, sim, objName):
 		  ...
-	        self.thinkTmr = self.newTimer( 'thinkTmr', self.thinkTmrExpired )
+	        self.thinkTmr = self.new_timer( 'thinkTmr', self.thinkTmrExpired )

 This creates a new timer with the name *thinkTmr* and assigns the method *thinkTmrExpired()* as the callback method.
 The resulting timer object is assigned to the part variable thinkTmr.

-To reduce the amount of typing, you can call the higher level function :meth:`~.simPart.createTimers`.
+To reduce the amount of typing, you can call the higher level function :meth:`~.SimPart.create_timers`.

 .. code-block:: python